-WAFX Awards, given out in advance of the November World Architecture Festival, are reserved for a select group of future projects that best use design and architecture to tackle major world issues, including health, climate change, technology, ethics and values.
+WAFX Awards are reserved for a select group of future projects that best use design and architecture to tackle major world issues, including health, climate change, technology, ethics and values.
+In addition to the WAFX award, the project also received Highly Commended in the Future Projects - Education category at the 2024 WAF Awards.

 Designed by Warren and Mahoney (WAM) in partnership with Greenaway Architects and OCULUS, the campus at Ultimo, NSW, is due to be completed in 2029.
 The college adaptively reuses the heritage-listed National Cash Registers building and the building plan recognises its neighbour, the Chau Chak Wing Building, introducing a dynamic public space that respects its heritage and creates new urban pathways through the campus.

-Warren and Mahoney Principal, Simon Topliss, says the NFNC will be a transformative Indigenous experience that provides a space that supports cultural safety, and strongly evokes an Indigenous presence – promoting Indigenous culture and its values to the world.
+Warren and Mahoney Australia Head of Design Barrington Gohns, says the NFNC will be a transformative Indigenous experience that provides a space that supports cultural safety, and strongly evokes an Indigenous presence – promoting Indigenous culture and its values to the world.

-This project aims to create a national first, Indigenous-led college creating a new cultural heart of the University of Technology Sydney’s Campus that embodies the values of connectivity, sustainability and proud identity.
-We’re proud to see that leading design authorities from other parts of the world agree this is a project that’s design is centred on delivering significant social impact and meaningfully change the experience of student life.
+This project aims to create a national first – an Indigenous-led college creating a new cultural heart of the University of Technology Sydney’s Campus that embodies the values of connectivity, sustainability and identity.
+We’re proud to see that leading design authorities from across the world agree that this is a project that centres around delivering significant social impact and meaningfully changing the student life experience.

 Greenaway Architect’s, Jefa Greenaway, says the prominent knowledge hub ensures Indigenous wisdom permeates every corner.